 Summary

 When investing money, passive investors want to ensure that they are investing in a strong market.
 With syndicators purchasing multifamily properties all across the country, it is especially important to understand how to evaluate a market regardless of where the property is located.
 The first step is to understand the criteria that help to define a strong market, including job growth, population growth, and rent growth.
 In addition, investors want to be sure they’re investing in property that’s located in a landlord-friendly state.
 There are many tools available to investors to help with the due diligence needed to properly vet an investment deal.
-They include free tools provided by companies like CityData.com, information available through Goggle.com, and professional reports you can find online.
+They include free tools provided by companies like CityData.com, information available through Google.com, and professional reports you can find online.
 Nobody can guarantee a market will remain strong, but having the proper data available prior to investing money can ensure that the market is strong when the investment was made.

-Ellie holds a Masters in Law from Bar-Ilan University in Israel and an MBA from MIT Sloan School of Management.
+Ellie holds a Master’s in Law from Bar-Ilan University in Israel and an MBA from MIT Sloan School of Management.

-You can read more about Blue Lake Capital at www.bluelake-capital.com and learn more about Ellie at www.ellieperlman.com.
+You can learn more about Blue Lake Capital and Ellie Perlman at www.bluelake-capital.com.